Tips For Buying A House

 DO NOT ACCEPT THE FIRST MORTGAGE RATE/QUOTE THAT YOU GET.

 That one very important piece of advice will save you thousands of dollars.
 Freddie Mac states:

 Our research indicates that borrowers could save an average of $1,500 over the life of the loan by getting one additional rate quote and an average of about $3,000 for five quotes.

 In other words, before picking a mortgage lender, get at least five different options!
 After you get multiple quotes, pick the lowest interest rate you can find and finalize the deal.
 Don’t know where to start as a new homeowner?

 - Ask Friends/Parents/Family what mortgage lender they went with?

 - Check to see if your state has a first-time homebuyer tax incentive, and see if you can schedule a meeting with an agent.
-Many times local statewide orgs can direct you to the best interest rates, or lenders that they directly work with.
-Many times, these state orgs have worked out special rates for their clients, which you should not ignore.
+Local statewide orgs can often direct you to the best interest rates, or lenders that they directly work with.
+These state orgs have often worked out special rates for their clients, which you should not ignore.

 - If you know any real estate agents, ask them what mortgage lender they recommend.

 - Do your own research online and schedule in-person meetings to determine the best rates.

 When you have five quotes on hand (or more), pick a rate that works best for you and move to the next step!